phetsims/paper-land/README.md

 ### Tool
 :page_with_curl: More examples in the hosted database highlighting the power of multimodal design!

-:computer: A GUI for creating basic Papers without deep JavaScript knowledge!
+:computer: An interface for creating basic Papers without deep JavaScript knowledge!

 ## License